mediapills/cloud-custodian/docs/source/gcp/examples/sql-instance.rst

 Cloud SQL - Check Regions of Instances and Their States
 =======================================================

-Execution of the following policy returns instances which are not in an approved set of regions AND not in a runnable state.
+Execution of the following policy deletes instances which are not in an approved set of regions AND not in the runnable state.
 You may use more complex logic to combine any conditions you need.

 .. code-block:: yaml